 Sewon Min, Xinxi Lyu, and colleagues at the University of Washington published "Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?"
 (2022), which examined why few-shot examples help.
 Their findings were counterintuitive: the content of examples mattered less than their structure.
 Models learned formatting, label space, and distribution from examples even when the examples used wrong labels.
 This implies that few-shot prompting works partly by signaling format expectations, not just content patterns.

-A significant applied study came from Laria Reynolds and Kyle McDonell at the Alignment Research Center (2021), which introduced the concept of "prompt programming" — using prompt structure to shape model behavior the way code shapes software execution.
+A significant applied study came from Laria Reynolds and Kyle McDonell (2021), which introduced the concept of "prompt programming" — using prompt structure to shape model behavior the way code shapes software execution.
 Their qualitative framework identified that models are sensitive to:

 • Framing effects: the same question with different surrounding context produces systematically different answers